dashbal10/DATA-ANALYSIS-PROJECTS/README.md

 # DESCRIPTION :
 This E-Commerce Store Report Dashboard provides an insightful analysis of sales performance across categories, sub-categories, customers, payment modes, and regional trends.
 Designed to help businesses understand their sales patterns and optimize strategies for growth.

+**Objective:**
+To enable e-commerce businesses to monitor performance, identify top-performing regions and customers, and improve sales strategies.

 **Key Features:**
 Sales Insights by Category & Sub-Category: Breakdown of sales performance across product types.
 Top 5 Customers: Identify key customers driving the most revenue.